KevinLiebergen/kevinliebergen.github.io/content/_index.md

     content:
       title: '📚 My Research'
       subtitle: ''
-      text: 'Kevin van Liebergen is a Ph.D. researcher specializing in cybercrime attribution.
-Their work focuses on developing approaches to identify threat actor campaigns and groups behind database ransom(ware) attacks, ransomware, and phishing operations.
-They also design scalable threat-hunting techniques to detect seemingly benign samples that exhibit malicious behavior.
-Additionally, they analyze the malware landscape using VirusTotal to better understand emerging threats and attack trends.'
+      text: 'Kevin van Liebergen is a PhD student at the IMDEA Software Institute.
+His research focuses on malware and cybercrime and has been presented at major academic conferences such as NDSS, DIMVA, and JNIC.
+He holds a master`s degree in cybersecurity from the University of Alcalá and has worked as a systems administrator consultant.'

     design:
       columns: '1'